OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   the site that you visited immediately prior to visiting the Website

-*   the specific actions that you take on the Platform, including the pages that you visit, streaming or downloading tracks, uploading or recording tracks, connecting your Facebook or Google+ account, sharing a sound with another user, following or unfollowing another user, joining or leaving a group, posting a comment, or performing a search
+*   the specific actions that you take on the Platform, including the pages that you visit, streaming, offline listening or downloading tracks, uploading or recording tracks, connecting your Facebook or Google+ account, sharing a sound with another user, following or unfollowing another user, joining or leaving a group, posting a comment, or performing a search

 *   any search terms that you may enter on the Website